 Influencer platforms help to encourage engagement in influencer marketing.
 The Handbook’s Celebrity and Influencer Marketing Platform provides an easy tool for brands and marketers to find the right influencers that will help elevate their brand values, as well as help brands to understand individual influencers and their audience engagements and relationships.

 8) Increase In Video Content And Mobile Accessible Channels For Marketing

 Audiences engage with influencers largely through their mobile phones and social media, and it’s becoming more and more popular for influencers to create video content and podcasts.
-These channels form a new way of storytelling and help to engage on a deeper level with audiences, and it’s said that these channels will become a new way to encourage influencer marketing, whether that’s through sponsorships, partnerships or gifting.
+These channels form a new way of storytelling and help to engage on a deeper level with audiences, and it’s said that these channels will become a new way to encourage influencer marketing, whether that’s through sponsorships, partnerships, or celebrity gifting.

 View this post on Instagram